 Personalized user experience let the businesses connect to the consumers.
 In eCommerce applications, personalization is generally rendered through recommendations.

 Previously (and still in some cases), recommendations were hard-coded by developers, on the basis of product categories, brands, age, gender, and other related factors.
-However, that process is time consuming and doesn’t hit the dead center.
+However, that process is time-consuming and doesn’t hit the dead centre.

 Personalization and recommendations can be simplified using AI technology, called Machine Learning (ML).
 The technology uses cognitive learning to understand user behaviour within the application, to identify their interest.